Characteristics of a Palm Tree

 READ MORE>

-• Palms are monocots, and not true trees.
+• Palms are monocots, not typical woody trees.

-• Trunks can be solitary, clustered, vining, or underground.
+• Trunks can be solitary, clustering, climbing, underground, or very short/hidden.

-Please keep exploring here, and discover more surprising facts about palms.
+Please keep exploring here, and discover more Surprising Newsy Facts About Palms.
 Whether you love palms for their beauty, their history, or their fun facts, there is always more to learn!

 See some interesting palm stuff